"In her mixed media collages, Gunlock explores the restless intersection of nature and the built environment.

 -Al Grumet of Art Works for Change

-Based in Long Beach, CA, Gunlock has received a BA in Fine Art at California Polytechnic University, Pomona in 1998 and an MFA at California State University, Long Beach in 2003.
-She has exhibited nationally and in local venues such as Sturt Haaga Gallery at Descanso Gardens, Los Angeles Municipal Art Gallery, Launch LA, and Angels Gate Cultural Center.
-She has been Artist in Residence at Playa in Summer Lake, Oregon; Shoebox Projects in Los Angeles; Brush Creek Foundation for the Arts in Saratoga, Wyoming; and at the Pajama Factory in Williamsport, Pennsylvania.
-In 2014-15 Gunlock participated in in “Fires of Change,” an NEA-funded collaboration between artists and scientists, to translate the social and ecological issues surrounding wildfire in the Southwest.
+Based in Los Angeles, Gunlock has received an MFA at California State University, Long Beach in 2003.
+A 2022 recipient of the Pollock-Krasner Foundation grant, she has exhibited nationally and in local venues such as Sturt Haaga Gallery at Descanso Gardens, Los Angeles Municipal Art Gallery, Launch LA, and Angels Gate Cultural Center.
+She has been Artist in Residence at the Joshua Tree Center for Photography in Joshua Tree, California; Cill Rialaig Project in County Kerry, Ireland; Playa in Summer Lake, Oregon; and Brush Creek Foundation for the Arts in Saratoga, Wyoming; among others.
+In 2014-15 Gunlock participated in “Fires of Change,” an NEA-funded collaboration between artists and scientists, to translate the social and ecological issues surrounding wildfire in the Southwest.
 Following a fire science bootcamp in the Grand Canyon, and a year to complete a project, a group exhibition opened at Coconino Center for the Arts in Flagstaff, Arizona in September 2015 and traveled to the University of Arizona Museum of Art in Tucson and 516 Arts in Albuquerque, New Mexico.